With Dual Diagnosis Treatment

 Call (855) 209-0799 to get 24/7 help with dual diagnosis treatment.

 Learn MoreMillwood Hospital is a mental health clinic in Arlington, Texas, located at 1011 North Cooper Street, 76011.
-Millwood Hospital offers hospital inpatient treatment and telemedicine/telehealth.
-Millwood Hospital provides couples/family therapy, activity therapy and integrated dual diagnosis disorder treatment to seniors 65 or older, adults and children / adolescents.
-Millwood Hospital also supports people with serious mental illness, active duty military and seniors or older adults.
-Some other services provided by Millwood Hospital include intensive case management, integrated primary care services and case management.
+Millwood Hospital offers telemedicine/telehealth and hospital inpatient treatment.
+Millwood Hospital provides cognitive behavioral therapy, individual psychotherapy and group therapy to children / adolescents, young adults and adults.
+Millwood Hospital also supports people requiring dual diagnosis treatment, active duty military and people with Alzheimer's or dementia.
+Some other services provided by Millwood Hospital include case management, chronic disease/illness management and intensive case management.

 Learn MoreVa North Texas Healthcare System Dallas Vamc/fort Worth Op Clinic is a mental health clinic in Fort Worth, TX, located at 2201 Se Loop 820, 76119 zip code area.
 Va North Texas Healthcare System Dallas Vamc/fort Worth Op Clinic provides telemedicine/telehealth and outpatient treatment.
-Va North Texas Healthcare System Dallas Vamc/fort Worth Op Clinic offers couples/family therapy, individual psychotherapy and dialectical behavior therapy to seniors 65 or older, adults and young adults.
-Va North Texas Healthcare System Dallas Vamc/fort Worth Op Clinic also supports seniors or older adults, people with Alzheimer's or dementia and people with PTSD.
-Additional services offered at Va North Texas Healthcare System Dallas Vamc/fort Worth Op Clinic include education services, family psychoeducation and suicide prevention services.
+Va North Texas Healthcare System Dallas Vamc/fort Worth Op Clinic offers activity therapy, trauma therapy and individual psychotherapy to seniors 65 or older, adults and young adults.
+Va North Texas Healthcare System Dallas Vamc/fort Worth Op Clinic also supports seniors or older adults, people requiring dual diagnosis treatment and people with serious mental illness.
+Additional services offered at Va North Texas Healthcare System Dallas Vamc/fort Worth Op Clinic include education services, suicide prevention services and integrated primary care services.

 Learn MoreMhmr Tarrant Circle Drive Clinic is a mental health treatment clinic in Fort Worth, Texas, located at 1200 Circle Drive, Suite 401, in the 76119 zip code.
 Mhmr Tarrant Circle Drive Clinic provides outpatient treatment.
-Mhmr Tarrant Circle Drive Clinic provides group therapy, integrated dual diagnosis disorder treatment and cognitive behavioral therapy to adults, young adults and seniors 65 or older.
-Mhmr Tarrant Circle Drive Clinic also supports people requiring dual diagnosis treatment and people with serious mental illness.
-Additional services provided by Mhmr Tarrant Circle Drive Clinic consist of education services, suicide prevention services and illness management and recovery.
+Mhmr Tarrant Circle Drive Clinic provides activity therapy, cognitive behavioral therapy and behavior modification to young adults, adults and seniors 65 or older.
+Mhmr Tarrant Circle Drive Clinic also supports people with serious mental illness and people requiring dual diagnosis treatment.
+Additional services provided by Mhmr Tarrant Circle Drive Clinic consist of supported employment, illness management and recovery and diet and exercise counseling.

 Learn MoreTexas Health Huguley Behavioral Health is a mental health facility in Fort Worth, TX, located at 11801 South Freeway, 76115 zip code area.
-Texas Health Huguley Behavioral Health provides hospital inpatient treatment, partial hospitalization/day treatment and outpatient treatment.
-Texas Health Huguley Behavioral Health provides psychotropic medication, cognitive behavioral therapy and behavior modification to young adults, adults and seniors 65 or older.
-Additional services offered by Texas Health Huguley Behavioral Health consist of diet and exercise counseling, education services and case management.
+Texas Health Huguley Behavioral Health provides outpatient treatment, partial hospitalization/day treatment and hospital inpatient treatment.
+Texas Health Huguley Behavioral Health provides psychotropic medication, group therapy and behavior modification to seniors 65 or older, young adults and adults.
+Additional services offered by Texas Health Huguley Behavioral Health consist of family psychoeducation, education services and diet and exercise counseling.

-Learn MoreMh/mr/tc Fair West Clinic Mental Health Services is a mental health clinic in Fort Worth, TX, located at 1527 Hemphill Street, in the 76104 zip code.
+Learn MoreMh/mr/tc Fair West Clinic Mental Health Services is a mental health treatment center in Fort Worth, Texas, located at 1527 Hemphill Street, part of the 76104 zip code.
 Mh/mr/tc Fair West Clinic Mental Health Services provides outpatient treatment.
-Mh/mr/tc Fair West Clinic Mental Health Services offers behavior modification, trauma therapy and individual psychotherapy to young adults and children / adolescents.
-Mh/mr/tc Fair West Clinic Mental Health Services also supports people with trauma, clients referred from the court/judicial system and children/adolescents with serious emotional disturbance.
-More services at Mh/mr/tc Fair West Clinic Mental Health Services include diet and exercise counseling, housing services and illness management and recovery.
+Mh/mr/tc Fair West Clinic Mental Health Services also offers cognitive behavioral therapy, individual psychotherapy and behavior modification to young adults and children / adolescents.
+Mh/mr/tc Fair West Clinic Mental Health Services supports people with PTSD, clients referred from the court/judicial system and people with trauma.
+Mh/mr/tc Fair West Clinic Mental Health Services also provides housing services, family psychoeducation and chronic disease/illness management.

 Learn MoreCook Childrens Medical Center is a mental health center in Fort Worth, Texas, located at 801 7th Avenue, 76104 zip code.
-Cook Childrens Medical Center provides hospital inpatient treatment, outpatient treatment and telemedicine/telehealth.
-Cook Childrens Medical Center offers group therapy, psychotropic medication and activity therapy to children / adolescents.
+Cook Childrens Medical Center provides telemedicine/telehealth, hospital inpatient treatment and outpatient treatment.
+Cook Childrens Medical Center offers activity therapy, trauma therapy and cognitive behavioral therapy to children / adolescents.
 Cook Childrens Medical Center also supports people with PTSD, people with trauma and children/adolescents with serious emotional disturbance.
-More services available at Cook Childrens Medical Center include intensive case management, integrated primary care services and education services.
+More services available at Cook Childrens Medical Center include diet and exercise counseling, illness management and recovery and family psychoeducation.

 Learn MoreMillwood Hospital Excel Center Of Forth Worth is a mental health treatment center in Fort Worth, TX, located at 1220 West Presidio Street, 76102 zip code area.
-Millwood Hospital Excel Center Of Forth Worth provides partial hospitalization/day treatment, telemedicine/telehealth and outpatient treatment.
-Millwood Hospital Excel Center Of Forth Worth offers behavior modification, psychotropic medication and group therapy to children / adolescents.
-Millwood Hospital Excel Center Of Forth Worth also supports military families, people with PTSD and people with trauma.
-Additional services at Millwood Hospital Excel Center Of Forth Worth consist of intensive case management, suicide prevention services and family psychoeducation.
+Millwood Hospital Excel Center Of Forth Worth provides outpatient treatment, telemedicine/telehealth and partial hospitalization/day treatment.
+Millwood Hospital Excel Center Of Forth Worth offers group therapy, psychotropic medication and dialectical behavior therapy to children / adolescents.
+Millwood Hospital Excel Center Of Forth Worth also supports children/adolescents with serious emotional disturbance, people with PTSD and people with trauma.
+Additional services at Millwood Hospital Excel Center Of Forth Worth consist of education services, suicide prevention services and family psychoeducation.

 Learn MoreMedical City North Hills Hospital is a mental health clinic in North Richland Hills, Texas, located at 4401 Booth Calloway Road, 76180.
-Medical City North Hills Hospital offers telemedicine/telehealth and hospital inpatient treatment.
-Medical City North Hills Hospital provides dialectical behavior therapy, cognitive behavioral therapy and psychotropic medication to adults and seniors 65 or older.
-Medical City North Hills Hospital also supports people with PTSD, people with Alzheimer's or dementia and veterans.
-Some other services provided by Medical City North Hills Hospital include family psychoeducation, suicide prevention services and diet and exercise counseling.
+Medical City North Hills Hospital offers hospital inpatient treatment and telemedicine/telehealth.
+Medical City North Hills Hospital provides trauma therapy, group therapy and activity therapy to adults and seniors 65 or older.
+Medical City North Hills Hospital also supports veterans, people requiring dual diagnosis treatment and people with Alzheimer's or dementia.
+Some other services provided by Medical City North Hills Hospital include suicide prevention services, case management and psychosocial rehabilitation services.

 Learn MoreMh/mr/tc Mid Cities Clinic is a mental health facility in North Richland Hills, TX, located at 4525 City Point Drive, in the 76180 zip code.
 Mh/mr/tc Mid Cities Clinic provides telemedicine/telehealth and outpatient treatment.
-Mh/mr/tc Mid Cities Clinic provides integrated dual diagnosis disorder treatment, cognitive behavioral therapy and trauma therapy to adults, seniors 65 or older and young adults.
-Mh/mr/tc Mid Cities Clinic also supports people requiring dual diagnosis treatment, people with PTSD and people with serious mental illness.
-Some other services available at Mh/mr/tc Mid Cities Clinic include mentoring/peer support/consumer-run services, suicide prevention services and supported housing.
+Mh/mr/tc Mid Cities Clinic provides cognitive behavioral therapy, integrated dual diagnosis disorder treatment and psychotropic medication to young adults, adults and seniors 65 or older.
+Mh/mr/tc Mid Cities Clinic also supports people with PTSD, people requiring dual diagnosis treatment and people with serious mental illness.
+Some other services available at Mh/mr/tc Mid Cities Clinic include chronic disease/illness management, diet and exercise counseling and case management.

 Learn MoreMesa Springs is one of mental health facilities in Fort Worth, Texas, located at 5560 Mesa Springs Drive, 76132 zip code.
 Mesa Springs provides hospital inpatient treatment, outpatient treatment and partial hospitalization/day treatment.
-Mesa Springs provides activity therapy, cognitive behavioral therapy and couples/family therapy to seniors 65 or older, adults and young adults.
+Mesa Springs provides group therapy, cognitive behavioral therapy and integrated dual diagnosis disorder treatment to children / adolescents, adults and seniors 65 or older.
 Mesa Springs also supports people requiring dual diagnosis treatment, people with serious mental illness and children/adolescents with serious emotional disturbance.
-Additional services provided at Mesa Springs include case management, diet and exercise counseling and education services.
+Additional services provided at Mesa Springs include suicide prevention services, diet and exercise counseling and case management.

 Learn MoreLena Pope Home Inc is a mental health clinic in Fort Worth, TX, located at 3200 Sanguinet Street, 76107 zip code area.
 Lena Pope Home Inc provides outpatient treatment.
-Lena Pope Home Inc offers integrated dual diagnosis disorder treatment, behavior modification and trauma therapy to adults, seniors 65 or older and children / adolescents.
+Lena Pope Home Inc offers dialectical behavior therapy, cognitive behavioral therapy and activity therapy to seniors 65 or older, adults and young adults.
 Additional services offered at Lena Pope Home Inc include court-ordered outpatient treatment.

 Learn MoreCall (855) 209-0799 to get 24/7 help with dual diagnosis treatment.